-In March of 2017, my family went to India for two weeks.
+In March, my family went to India for two weeks.
 My children were 12, 13, 15 and 19 years old at the time.
 It was an extraordinary experience.
 I have since tried to find a couple of words or sentences to sum up our time there.
 The default words – “amazing”, “fantastic”, “exceptional, “life changing”- don’t really work.
 This was a trip to one of the most complicated and chaotic countries that I have ever visited.
 It wasn’t perfect and in many instances, we felt uncomfortable both physically and emotionally.
 However, I would do it all again.

 In this blog, I am going to provide our itinerary – where we went, where we stayed, where we ate, and what we saw.
 In the blog called Best Places to Visit in India: Four Reasons Why You Should Go, I discuss why India was an amazing place to visit.
 My third blog on India is called India with Kids: Eight Reasons Not To Go.
 This blog highlights many challenges that we faced when we visited India.
 I hope our experiences will help you decide whether India is the right trip for you and your family.